Niketkumardheeryan/ML-CaPsule/PasswordStrengthDetection/Readme.md.txt

 ### Mapping Strength Values
 The numeric values in the `strength` column are mapped to their corresponding string representations ("Weak", "Medium", "Strong").

+### Data visualization
+Visualizations of password strength distribution using a count plot and a pie chart, aiding in understanding the security levels of passwords in the dataset.

 ### Tokenization Function
 A custom tokenization function is defined to split each password into individual characters.